 For advertisers:

-Provides a guaranteed brand presence on valued content (and by extension, valuded audience), and premium placements.
+Provides a guaranteed brand presence on valued content to a valued audience, and premium placements.

 Can provide tight granularity in targeting.